philipeachille/binance-google-sheets-apps-script/README.md

 # API Key and Secret

-THe API Key and Secret are examples.
+The API Key and Secret are examples.
 You need to replace them with your own.

+# Setting up Sheets

+You need the following sheets to be setup in Google Sheets

+Portfolio
+Binance Log
+Execution Log
+Purchase List (Testing only - Data taken from Portfolio instead in live environment)

 # Resources Used